Stone nadaswaram: Tradition

 The stone nadaswaram is six times heavier when compared to ordinary nadaswaram.
 With 3 kg. weight it is of 2 feet length.
 The ulavu part of this stone instrument contains three parts and joined into one.
 In the ordinary nadaswara seven ragas can be played.
 But in stone nadaswaram only six ragas are found.
 Only ragas such as Shanmukhapriya and Kalyani.
 Ragas such as Shankarabharanam, Kharaharapriya and Thodi cannot be played in stone nadaswara.
 Only experts may play the stone nadaswara.

-Playing Stone Nadaswaram
+Playing stone nadaswaram

 This stone nadaswaram was played in this temple during the Mahamaham and Masi festival.
 15 years ago musician N. Saminathan played this instrument.
 Later on 29 September 2017, on the day of Ayudha Pooja, at the request of devotees, for one hour he played rāgas such as Panturothi, Shanmukhapriya, Dharmavati and Hemavati.
 N. Saminathan has been playing nadaswaram for 46 years.
 He studied in the Devasthana Music School at Sikkal in Nagapattinam district of Tamil Nadu.
 His guru was Kalaimamani Kottur N.Rajarathinam Pillai.
 As the Vidwan of the temple he has been playing the instrument for the past 27 years.
 60 years back Pakkirisamy Pillai and for 30 years Kunjithapatham Pillai, the temple musicians of the temple played this instrument.